 The vaccine has not prevented any case of cancer so far. (hello, evidence-based medicine)

-Vaccine Container Gardasil also contains polysorbate 80, which leads to rapid aging of reproductive organs.
+The vaccine contains new and unsafe aluminum adjuvants.
+Gardasil also contains polysorbate 80, which leads to rapid aging of reproductive organs.

 There are no safety studies for vaccines that use the real placebo.